 Painting your front door properly can be an enriching experience.
 It’s the ‘wow factor’ as you return home to see your glistening front door awaiting you, welcoming you home.
 So we, GSD Painting and Decorating contractors London are going to explain how to paint your front door properly.

 The ‘number 10’ door look, is a famous saying across the country, but how do you paint your front door to this standard?
 Let’s make the external of your home stand out!
-We recently painted this property in Loughton, Essex where the customer had extremely high standards but had previously had bad experiences with all the decorating firms they had used.
-The property was a 1940’s style home and they owners wanted to keep as much of the original feeling as they could, even refitting all stained glass windows into the property, which were extremely common in that period.
+We recently painted this property in Loughton, Essex, where the customer had extremely high standards but had previously had bad experiences with all the decorating firms they had used.
+The property was a 1940’s style home and the owners wanted to keep as much of the original feeling as they could, even refitting all stained glass windows into the property, which were extremely common in that period.

-How to paint your front door step by step?
+How to paint your front doorstep by step?

 Step 1 – Protect the Ironmongery

-Step 2 – Strip and Prepare the door
+Step 2 – Strip and Prepare the door.

 Step 3 – Prime the front door